Undergraduate graduation rates

-What are the graduation rates for students obtaining a bachelor's degree?
+What are the graduation rates for students obtaining an undergraduate degree?

-The 6-year graduation rate for first-time, full-time undergraduate students who began their pursuit of a bachelor’s degree at a 4-year degree-granting institution in fall 2008 was 60 percent.
-That is, 60 percent of first-time, full-time students who began seeking a bachelor’s degree at a 4-year institution in fall 2008 completed the degree at that institution by 2014.
-The 6-year graduation rate was 58 percent at public institutions, 65 percent at private nonprofit institutions, and 27 percent at private for-profit institutions.
-The 6-year graduation rate was 57 percent for males and 62 percent for females; it was higher for females than for males at both public (61 vs. 55 percent) and private nonprofit institutions (68 vs. 62 percent).
-However, at private for-profit institutions, males had a higher 6-year graduation rate than females (28 vs. 25 percent).
+In 2020, the overall 6-year graduation rate for first-time, full-time undergraduate students who began seeking a bachelor’s degree at 4-year degree-granting institutions in fall 2014 was 64 percent.
+That is, by 2020, some 64 percent of students had completed a bachelor’s degree at the same institution where they started in 2014.
+The 6-year graduation rate was 63 percent at public institutions, 68 percent at private nonprofit institutions, and 29 percent at private for-profit institutions.
+The overall 6-year graduation rate was 60 percent for males and 67 percent for females.
+The 6-year graduation rate was higher for females than for males at both public (66 vs. 60 percent) and private nonprofit (71 vs. 64 percent) institutions.
+However, at private for-profit institutions, males had a higher 6-year graduation rate than females (31 vs. 28 percent).

 Related Tables and Figures: (Listed by Release Date)